Taqulittuq: Travels

 In 1853, a whaling captain named John Bowlby (sometimes called Thomas Bowlby) brought her with Ipirvik and an unrelated child, Akulukjuk ("Harlookjoe"), to England.
 The three Inuit were exhibited in various venues throughout the north of the country.
 They were eventually brought to London, where they were received by Queen Victoria at Windsor Castle.
 She and Ipirvik dined with the Queen and Prince Albert.
 Unlike many less scrupulous showmen, Bowlby returned the group to the Arctic.

 In 1860, the explorer Charles Francis Hall met Taqulittuq and Ipirvik, hiring them as a translator and guide on his first expedition to search for remains of the Franklin expedition.
 Local inhabitants led him to the remains of the Frobisher expedition instead.
-Sidney Budington captained the expedition's ship, the George Henry.
+Sidney O. Budington captained the expedition's ship, the George Henry.

 She and Ipirvik returned with Hall in the fall of 1862, and appeared alongside him at his lectures.
 Later that year, Hall arranged for them to be exhibited at Barnum's American Museum in New York, where they drew enormous crowds, advertised as "Esquimaux Indians ... from the Arctic regions ... the first and only inhabitants of these frozen regions ever brought to" the United States.
 Not long after, Hall agreed to a second exhibition at Boston's Aquarial Gardens, but when no payment was forthcoming, decided that such shows were not worth the risk to Hannah and Ipirvik’s health.
 Nevertheless, they accompanied him on his East Coast lecture tour throughout the early months of 1863, and possibly, as a result, Taqulittuq's young son Butterfly became ill and died of pneumonia.
 Inconsolable, Taqulittuq became suicidal, but eventually regained her health.

 Along with Ipirvik, she returned with Hall to the Arctic on his second land expedition from 1864 to 1869.
 During this expedition, Taqulittuq gave birth to a son "King William," who died in infancy; she and Ipirvik then adopted a two-year-old Inuk girl whom they called simply Panik (Inuktitut: "daughter").